-Indian car owners often hear all three terms at detailing studios and online stores, then buy the wrong one for the wrong goal.
-If your car sits in sun, monsoon rain, and dusty traffic, choosing by label alone is a bad plan.
+Most Indian car owners hear all three terms at a detailing studio, then buy by the label instead of the goal.
+If your car sits in the sun, takes the full monsoon, and crawls through dusty traffic, that’s an expensive way to choose.

 TL;DR: Glaze is for short-term visual improvement, wax is for richer shine with modest protection, and sealant is for longer-lasting daily-driver protection.
 Adams Polishes says glaze has very low durability, while Surf City Garage says sealants resist heat, UV, and detergents better, so most Indian outdoor-parked cars should start with sealant-style protection, not glaze.